ML4BM-Lab/GraphEmb/Docking/README.md

 ## Preprocessing data

-Inspect list of proteins and list of drugs(*) with script:
+Inspect list of proteins and download them from the PDB Database.

 ```
 get_list_proteins_PDB.py
 ```

-From those, retrieve from PDB and clean them, move available files to the Clean_PDB folder.
-First we selected and cleaned al available pdbs from PDB database.
+From those, retrieve from PDB and clean them, move available files to the Clean_PDB folder First we selected and cleaned al available pdbs from PDB database.

 ```
 prepare_PDB_files.py
 ```

-Later, we searched the remaining ones in AlphaFold.
+Later, we searched the remaining ones in AlphaFold (the data needs to be bulk downloaded).
+These were copied to our work folder and uncompressed.
 ```
 get_list_proteins_afold.py
 ```

-Once this is done (all files decompresed in format .pdb) Presented in folders Clean_from_AFold, Clean_from_PDB

-Once proteins are clean in the respective folders, all preprocessing for targets is done.
+Once this is done (all files decompresed in format .pdb) Presented in folders Clean_from_AFold, Clean_from_PDB Once proteins are clean in the respective folders, all preprocessing for targets is done.